You can download the Universal Wellbeing Charter here and are welcome to share your reflections, questions, or ideas with us.

 • Evidence-informed

-• Designed for practical, real-world application by everyday people
+• Designed for practical, real-world implementation by everyday people

 • PLUS a very good idea